 Disassembling manufacturing machinery can be complex.
 If the machine is particularly old and has been used for many years, it can be impossible to find instructions for disassembly.
 In this case, our team will have to figure it out for themselves.
 Often, with more modern equipment, this information can be found.

 Once the machinery has reached its destination, reassembly can begin.
 Where possible, the same team that disassembled the machinery will put it back together.
 At this point, the care and attention paid during disassembly begins to pay back dividends.
 The more considered and methodical the taking apart of the equipment was, the easier it will be to put it back together.
-Once the machinery has been reassembled, the customer will usually run a series of tests to ensure that the equipment is in good working order.
+Once the machinery has been reassembled and facilities connected, the customer will usually run a series of tests to ensure that the equipment is in good working order.

 Every project throws up new challenges and obstacles to be overcome.
 And every such obstacle is a chance to learn and contribute to the body of expertise that we’ve been building since we started trading back in 1991.
 Following the completion of a project, the team will document the process from start to finish.
 Any new learnings will be gathered, along with feedback from the team and the customer.
 These reports are then shared with IES head office where they are added to our ever-growing body of learnings and experience.